 Mr. Godby became Superintendent of Leon County Schools on January 5, 1945.
-Highlights of his twenty-year leadership include a $5 million bond issue; the raising of Leon County taxpayers' house assessments to appropriate more money for schools; the accreditation of all Leon County public schools; the construction of Augusta Raa and Elizabeth Cobb Junior Highs and James Rickards Jr.-Sr. High; the transition from the one-room schoolhouse into a consolidated school with more qualified personnel.
+Highlights of his twenty-year leadership include a $5 million bond issue; the raising of Leon County taxpayers' house assessments to appropriate more money for schools; the accreditation of all Leon County public schools; the construction of Augusta Raa and Elizabeth Cobb Junior Highs and James Rickards Jr.-Sr. High; the transition from the one-room schoolhouse into a consolidated school system with more qualified personnel.
 Mr. Godby always expected full value for every dollar spent.Mr.
 Godby was consumed with one great concern: that the children of Florida have an opportunity to receive a decent public education.
 In his thirty-five years of service to the Florida educational system, he served as a teacher, coach, Chairman of Legislative committees, County Superintendent, and President and Secretary of the Florida Superintendents Association.
 He traveled to all parts of the state, working with school personnel and citizens in an effort to improve education.
 Through his efforts many new ideas and programs were developed: e.g., driver's education classes, summer school programs, the use of educational television.In 1988, the governor of Kentucky, Wallace Wilkinson, appointed Mr. Godby a Kentucky Colonel, the highest honor awarded by the Commonwealth.

 He helped to bring quality and excellence to education in Florida, and we are truly proud to have our school named after such an exemplary man.